CalvinMT/TrustVaccSim/concept/simplistic_step_by_step.md

 ## 5. Vaccine boosters

 Decreasing immunity is a health risk that makes vaccines ineffective in the long run.
 In order for agents to keep on protecting themselves from getting long infections and potentially hospitalised, vaccine boosters are added to the simulation.
-In the simulation, this makes it possible for susceptible agents previously immuned through vaccination or infection to get vaccinated and gain immunity again.
+In the simulation, this makes it possible for susceptible agents previously immunised through vaccination or infection to get vaccinated and gain immunity again.

 >Given a vaccine immunity period, a natural immunity period and a rate at which to vaccinate a percentage of the population, how does it affect the spread of the virus in that population?